What you need to know

 - Battery operated CPAP machines can be used on board as long as you get medical clearance first

-You can bring electric or battery CPAP machines on board in your carry-on baggage without medical clearance so long as you don’t use it and it is within size and weight restrictions.
+You can bring your electric or battery CPAP machine as carry-on baggage without medical clearance so long as: you don’t use it on board, it’s within size and weight restrictions and complies with our dangerous goods requirements.